privacyidea/privacyidea/doc/installation/system/logging.rst

 handlers like logging errors to email addresses.

-.. note:: In this example a mail handler is defined, that will send emails to certain email Adresses, if an ERROR occurs.
+.. note:: In this example a mail handler is defined, that will send emails to certain email addresses, if an ERROR occurs.

 .. rubric:: Footnotes